helium/HIP/0053-mobile-dao.md

 Service Providers operating in the Helium Mobile DAO will be required to either directly run an instance of the cellular settlement service or contract a third party entity, approved by the DAO to run an instance of the service for them.
 Detailed specification of the cellular settlement service and its interaction with service provider infrastructure and the Helium blockchain are [described here.](https://github.com/magma/grants/issues/14)

 Helium Mobile Network Dao will operate a chain variable that will dictate the conversion ratio between Data Credits and MOBILE tokens, denominated in oracle USD price.
-Changes to the conversion ratios will be conducted following Sub DAO governance specification.
+Changes to the conversion ratios will be conducted following subDAO governance specification.

 The initial price per GB of Mobile Network data is suggested to be set at <span>$</span>0.5 per Gigabyte, which means that 1 Helium data credit, when used for data on Mobile Helium DAO will convert to <span>$</span>0.00000003 per LTE packet of 66 bytes.